 Aste Nagusia which translates as “Great Week” in Basque is celebrated over a 10-day period in mid-August beginning on the first Saturday after the 15th.
 It celebrates the Assumption of our Lady.
 Though Aste Nagusia hasn’t been celebrated for hundreds of years (it started in 1978), it’s always a big and lively celebration as it coincides with the circus coming to the city as well as bullfights and traditional dance performances.
 The festival begins with the chupinazo (the first bang) from the Teatro Arriaga, which is shot off by the chupinera.
 The official mascot and symbol of the festival is Marijaia, who is represented by a plump woman with her arms raised in celebration.

 Carnaval in Santa Cruz de Tenerife

 After Río de Janeiro, the Carnaval de Tenerife is considered to be the best in the world.
 With impressive costumes, live bands and parades, you’ll feel the Latin rhythm of drums livening up the streets.
 The party starts 3 weeks after Semana Santa.
 Every year, a different theme is chosen and someone is crowned queen of the carnival.
 The highlight is the final parade with bands, dancers and the queen to show off the hard work they’ve put into their costumes throughout the year.
 If you can’t make it to Tenerife, you can still partake in the festivities all around Spain.
-Check out our article to learn more about Carnival and its history.

 Cherry Blossom Festival in Cáceres